Skip to main content

 The state court determines divorce terms, including property division, child custody, and child support.
 As a result, the specific conditions of a divorce will change based on each state's laws.

-This stay is in place so servicemembers may devote their time and energy to defending the nation.
+This stay is in place so service members may devote their time and energy to defending the nation.
 It allows them to do so even when facing orders or judgments against them if they cannot appear in court.
-Suppose a military servicemember wants a stay beyond those 90 days.
+Suppose a military service member wants a stay beyond those 90 days.
 In that case, they can petition the court to grant it.
-Still, courts have the discretion to grant or deny any additional stays and typically will not postpone proceedings the entire duration of a servicemember's military career.

 Courts divide military pensions, like civilian retirement benefits, during a divorce.
 The Uniformed Services Former Spouses' Protection Act (USFSPA) allows state courts to classify military retirement pay as separate or marital property.
-State laws determine the amount of the retired pay in property division.
+Which applies depends on the law of the state handling the divorce.
+Treatment can vary widely and can significantly affect the final property distribution.

 USFSPA does not provide a formula for dividing retired pay.
-However, it does limit the amount to be paid under the law to 50% of the Servicemember's disposable retirement income (or up to 65% if payments also include child support and/or alimony).
+However, it does limit the amount to be paid under the law to 50% of the service member's disposable retirement income (or up to 65% if payments also include child support or alimony).

 Payments of the former spouse's share of military retirement are made by the Defense Finance and Accounting Service (DFAS).
 The former spouse is eligible for these payments if: